prdpx7/prdpx7.github.io/_posts/2018-05-12-rendering-django-ckeditor-content-in-amp.md

 So here it is:
 {% gist prdpx7/f67ce628558b7872d6040aa25f75a292 %}

-So to use this in amp page we will do just this
+So to use this in amp page we will do just this:
 ```html
 {% raw %}
 {% load ampconvert %}